openoakland/mayors2014qa/README.md

   - OpenOakland can help candidates hold themselves accountable
   - OpenOakland can cultivate public contacts that want to consume/engage/learn more on our issues

+How we're working:
+- Github issues
+- Slack (email Phil Wolff to join the OpenOakland team)
+- Asana for non-site related project issues